Four Practical ways to Love the Unlovable Without Enabling Sin-

 They decided ahead of time where the lines would be drawn-

-Shadrach, Meshach and Abednego knew the time to prepare for persecution is not when it starts.
+Shadrach, Meshach and Abednego knew the time to prepare for persecution is not when things start to get scary.
 We prepare for persecution by building our spiritual strength slowly over time.
-Daniel, Shadrach, Meshach and Abednego committed from day to saying “no” to the worldly temptations that would normalize sin that were so prevalent in Babylon (Daniel 1:6-21, Colossians 2:8, 1st Peter 4:12.
+Daniel, Shadrach, Meshach and Abednego committed from day one to saying “no” to the worldly temptations that would normalize sin that were so prevalent in Babylon (Daniel 1:6-21, Colossians 2:8, 1st Peter 4:12.
 1st John 13:13, Titus 2:11-12).
 Because they went into their situation expecting persecution they were not spiritually disillusioned or confused about where God was in their situation.

 And finally.